Have you got content marketing questions you’d like answered?

 Some of the biggest content marketing problems that we see are a lack of strategy and a lack of patience.

 Good content marketing takes a lot of planning and investment of time.
 Yes, some lucky brands and businesses have a single piece of viral content that skyrockets them to instant Insta fame, but for the majority of businesses, building a strong and engaged audience takes time.

-It is a snowball effect and the more you commit to it and do it consistently, the better results you’ll see.
+Content marketing has a snowball effect and the more you commit to it and do it consistently, the better results you’ll see.
 Chopping and changing between strategies and ideas constantly will result in… well, nothing.
-Take the time to do some research, plan out a strategy and then commit to it for 6-12 months before you decide whether it has been successful or not.
+Take the time to do some research, plan out a strategy, and then commit to it for 6-12 months before you decide whether it has been successful or not.

 Use some of the tools mentioned in Question #3 above to help you automate your posting and create professional-looking templates for higher-quality content.